paulguz261/Udacity-FirstProyect/README.md

 For this project, the kaggle Airbnb Seattle dataset was used, the following questions were solved.

-1.Which amenities offered are important to the price ?
+1. Which amenities offered are important to the price ?
-2.Do the amount of amenities offered affect the pricing?
+2. Do the amount of amenities offered affect the pricing?
-3.Which other characteristics are important in pricing ?
+3. Which other characteristics are important in pricing ?
-4.Can we make a prediction using the variables available ?
+4. Can we make a prediction using the variables available ?

 ## File Descriptions <a name="files"></a>